AlexTsagas/ATLAS-Displaced_Vertices/README.md

 ## Goal of Project

 The purpose of the project is to find long lived particles/Displaced Vertices (DVs) which are depicted as points where trajectories of its products (stable particles) converge.
-To specify, two points that belong the trajectories are given.
+The data used for the trajectories points are simulated open data from ATLAS Experiment.
 The DVs are calculated as follows:

 ## Event Processing

+Specifically, for every trajectory two points are given, the beginning and the end point of the trajectory.
+Considering that the trajectories are linear, two points are enough to specify the whole trajectory.

 ### Events with One DV